-If the letter writer chooses, they may submit their letter of recommendation directly to the AVTAA by uploading it to the Dropbox on the AVTAA website.
+If the letter writer chooses, they may submit their letter of recommendation directly to the AVTAA by sending it to avtaa.vts.credential@gmail.com.
 The letter should be hand signed and scanned or have a digital signature.
 Save the letter as a .doc(x) or .pdf files.
-Subject line for Dropbox should say "LOR for {name of person} AVTAA Application."
+Subject line should say "LOR for {name of person} AVTAA Application."